Georgia HOA Document Requirements: What You Need for Closing

 - •A statement of any pending special assessments

-- •The current assessment amount and any outstanding balance for the lot
+- •The current assessment amount and any outstanding balance on the lot

-- •A description of insurance maintained by the association
+- •A description of insurance the association carries

 - •Any pending litigation involving the association